PyCharmers/PyCharmers/README.md

-Introduction to Pycharmers
+Introduction to PyCharmers
 ============

-Welcome to Pycharmers!
-Pycharmers is SLAC's premier intro to Python course.
+Welcome to PyCharmers!
+PyCharmers is SLAC's premier intro to Python course.
 We'll be building this course throughout the semester with your help!

 ##Getting setup to use Python
 While we prefer you to have a Linux or Unix operating system on your computer, we'll still help if you want to use Windows.